 Careers counsellors at your child’s school can help your child to find future work and study options that match their interests.
 Careers counsellors can also help as your child plans and makes the transition to future work or study.

 How to try out options

-The next step for your child might be trying out some of the options he’s interested in.
+The next step for your child might be trying out some of the options they’re interested in.
 For example, most secondary schools have work experience programs.
 Or your child might be able to explore options through part-time work, volunteering or short internships.

 When options don’t work out

 Your child might discover that these options don’t suit them after all.
 If this happens, you could suggest they think again about what they enjoy, and find out more about other options.

 When you feel your child’s interests aren’t realistic

 Sometimes you might feel that what your child wants to do isn’t realistic or isn’t a good match for their abilities.
 This can be tricky.
 But rather than discounting or criticising your child’s plans, encourage them to learn more about the job or course they’re interested in or similar options.

 What if your child wants to do something, but you want them to do something else?
 It’s OK to have hopes and expectations about your child’s future.
 But ask yourself whether your hopes match your child’s interests, strengths, talents, passions and dreams.
 It might also help to know that teenagers who are free to choose are likely to make good choices.